 Decreased lung compliance (in infants with surfactant deficiency due to prematurity or genetic mutations)

 More reliance on diaphragmatic excursions over intercostal muscles

 Also, infants’ smaller airway caliber gives increased airway resistance, and absence of collateral ventilation increases tendency toward atelectasis.
 Yet, other principles of respiration are similar in adults and children.

-Evaluation starts with a thorough history and physical examination.
+Evaluation of neonatal respiratory distress starts with a thorough history and physical examination.

-In both neonates and infants, it is important to assess oxygenation and response to O2 therapy by pulse oximetry or blood gases.
+In both neonates and infants, it is important to assess oxygenation and response to oxygen therapy by pulse oximetry or blood gases.
 Chest x-ray also is recommended.